JamesLiuZX/NFinsighTAnalytics/README.md

 The server should be up and running.
 To visit the OpenAPI spec, simply go to `127.0.0.1/docs` in your browser.

-8. To trigger authenticated routes, key in the credentials from step 6 and click `authenticate` in the OpenAPI spec,
+8. To trigger authenticated routes, key in the credentials from step 6 and click `authenticate` in the OpenAPI spec.

 9. To spin down the server, simply run <kbd>Cmd + C</kbd> in the Docker Compose terminal.